-(2) Western Power may acquire ancillary services from Western Power in its role as a generator of electricity.
+(2) The Electricity Networks Corporation may acquire ancillary services from the Electricity Generation Corporation.

-(3) Western Power must —
+(3) A corporation must —

-(a) whenever it procures any of the ancillary services referred to in subregulation (1), seek to minimise the total delivered cost of the ancillary service, subject only to maintaining the security and safety of the provision of that ancillary service by Western Power to users and of the electricity transmission network;
+(a) whenever it procures any of the ancillary services referred to in subregulation (1), seek to minimise the total delivered cost of the ancillary service, subject only to maintaining the security and safety of the provision of that ancillary service by the corporation to users and of the electricity transmission network;

 (b) ensure that all proposals for the provision of the ancillary services referred to in subregulation (2) receive fair and equitable consideration;

-(c) ensure that, if Western Power participates as a prospective supplier in a procurement process required by subregulation (1), it is treated equally with all other existing or prospective suppliers of the ancillary service and does not receive any special treatment or benefit; and
+(c) ensure that, if the Electricity Generation Corporation participates as a prospective supplier in a procurement process required by subregulation (1), it is treated equally with all other existing or prospective suppliers of the ancillary service and does not receive any special treatment or benefit; and

-(d) take into consideration the effect that each proposal for the provision of an ancillary service referred to in subregulation (1) will have upon the utilisation and operation of the electricity transmission network and upon Western Power’s existing contracts for the purchase and sale of that ancillary service.
+(d) take into consideration the effect that each proposal for the provision of an ancillary service referred to in subregulation (1) will have upon the utilisation and operation of the electricity transmission network and upon the corporation’s existing contracts for the purchase and sale of that ancillary service.

-(4) Prior to 30 June 1997, Western Power must prepare a description of the process to be adopted in the procurement of any of the ancillary services referred to in subregulation (1), which reflects the principles set out in subregulation (3).
+(4) On or before 1 May 2006, a corporation must prepare a description of the process to be adopted in the procurement of any of the ancillary services referred to in subregulation (1), which reflects the principles set out in subregulation (3).

-(5) Subject to subregulation (3), Western Power may amend the process developed under subregulation (4).
+(5) Subject to subregulation (3), a corporation may amend the process developed under subregulation (4).

-(6) Western Power must provide a copy of the process to be adopted in the procurement of any of the ancillary services under subregulation (1) (as amended) to any person who requests a copy.
+(6) A corporation must provide a copy of the process to be adopted in the procurement of any of the ancillary services under subregulation (1) (as amended) to any person who requests a copy.

+[Regulation 42 amended in Gazette 31 Mar 2006 p.
+1335-6 and 1338-41.]

 43. Prudential requirements

-(1) A user other than Western Power must provide and maintain a bank guarantee in a form and with a bank acceptable to Western Power under which Western Power may draw in aggregate an amount equal to or more than the amount last nominated by Western Power for the purposes of this regulation under subregulation (2).
+(1) A user other than the Electricity Generation Corporation or the Electricity Retail Corporation must provide and maintain a bank guarantee in a form and with a bank acceptable to a corporation under which the corporation may draw in aggregate an amount equal to or more than the amount last nominated by the corporation for the purposes of this regulation under subregulation (2).

-(2) Subject to subregulation (3), Western Power may from time to time nominate an amount for the purposes of subregulation (1) by written notice given to the user based on a good faith assessment of the credit risk of the user to Western Power.
+(2) Subject to subregulation (3), a corporation may from time to time nominate an amount for the purposes of subregulation (1) by written notice given to the user based on a good faith assessment of the credit risk of the user to the corporation.

 (3) If —

-(a) a user fails to pay to Western Power any amount when due under these regulations or an access agreement; or
+(a) a user fails to pay to a corporation any amount when due under these regulations or an access agreement; or

-(b) a user pays an amount under these regulations or an access agreement which Western Power is subsequently required to disgorge or repay under laws relating to insolvency, the protection of creditors or similar matters,
+(b) a user pays an amount under these regulations or an access agreement which a corporation is subsequently required to disgorge or repay under laws relating to insolvency, the protection of creditors or similar matters,

-then Western Power may exercise its rights under the bank guarantee in respect of that amount.
+then the corporation may exercise its rights under the bank guarantee in respect of that amount.

+[Regulation 43 amended in Gazette 31 Mar 2006 p.
+1336 and 1338-40.]

 44. Title to electricity

-(1) Title to, and risk in, electricity which is transferred to the electricity transmission network passes to Western Power at the time it passes through the relevant connection.
+(1) Title to, and risk in, electricity which is transferred to the electricity transmission network passes to a corporation at the time it passes through the relevant connection.

-(2) Title to, and risk in, electricity which is transferred from the electricity transmission network passes from Western Power at the time it passes through the relevant connection to the user in respect of the connection.
+(2) Title to, and risk in, electricity which is transferred from the electricity transmission network passes from a corporation at the time it passes through the relevant connection to the user in respect of the connection.

 (3) This regulation does not affect an obligation of the user, arising under Part 4 or otherwise, to pay any charge relating to the transport of the electricity.

 [Regulation 44 amended in Gazette 28 Dec 2001 p.
-6719.]
+6719; 31 Mar 2006 p.
+1339-40.]